-Satellite internet is ideal for homes and businesses in rural areas where cable, fiber or even DSL internet is not available.
-Satellite is a vast improvement over conventional dial-up because it delivers a high-speed internet connection without tying up a telephone line.
-The best satellite internet providers, including Exede, HughesNet and dishNET, provide high-speed internet in the most rural parts of the country.
-To learn more about this type of internet service, browse through our in-depth satellite internet reviews and articles on satellite internet.
+Satellite internet is a vast improvement over conventional dial-up because it delivers a high-speed internet connection without tying up a telephone line.
+The best satellite internet providers, which we found to be Exede, HughesNet and dishNET, provide high-speed internet in the most rural parts of the country.
+To learn more about this type of internet service, browse our in-depth satellite internet reviews and articles.

 Satellite internet is a significant investment, so you should thoroughly evaluate your options before signing up with one of these services and be sure that you understand all terms and conditions.
 Nonetheless, if you live or work in a rural area, satellite broadband with a high-speed connection can be worth the investment.